 Is couch co-op becoming a thing of the past?
-With big titles like Halo 5 and The Division opting not to include a split-screen mode, it’s making us wonder if this will become a trend (we sincerely hope not).
-Local co-op is essential for families, couples, and friends hanging out together, and it’s completely unrealistic for one household to buy multiples of the same system (not to mention multiples of every game).
-To counteract this nonsense, we have compiled a list of our favorite local multiplayer games, many of which my husband and I enjoy playing together, as well as with our seven-year-old son.
+With big titles like Halo 5 and The Division opting not to include a split-screen mode, it’s making us wonder if this will become a trend.
+We sincerely hope not, because local co-op is essential for families, couples, and friends hanging out in person together (that’s still a thing), and it’s completely unrealistic for one household to buy multiples of the same system – not to mention multiples of every game – in order to play together.
+To counteract this nonsense, we have compiled a list of our favorite local multiplayer games, many of which my husband and I enjoy playing together, as well as with our two children.

 Developer: Free Lives Games

-Broforce is a side-scrolling run ‘n’ gun game that has taken the Steam community by storm since its release on October 15th of last year.
-Broforce is an an “under-funded, over-powered paramilitary organization” whose goal is to eliminate a terrorist threat (and destroy everything in the process).
+Broforce is a side-scrolling run ‘n’ gun game that took the Steam community by storm following its release in the fall of 2015.
+Broforce is an “under-funded, over-powered paramilitary organization” whose goal is to eliminate a terrorist threat (and destroy everything in the process).
 With new bros and missions added monthly, different game modes, level editor and sharing, and multiplayer for up to four players, this is the perfect game for that group of friends that just wants to blow stuff up.
 It may be a little mindless and hyper-masculine, but also undeniably fun.